Childhood Syndromes and Disorders

 Arboleda-Tham syndrome (ARTHS) (MRD32)

-Also known as Arboleda-Tham syndrome, it is a rare genetic disorder which presents with intellectual disability, speech delay, a small head (microcephaly) and issues with both the heart and the gastrointestinal system.
-Mental retardation is now referred to as intellectual disability (intellectual developmental disorder).
+Arboleda-Tham syndrome is a rare genetic disorder that presents with intellectual disability, speech delay, a small head (microcephaly), and issues with both the heart and the gastrointestinal system.
+Because mental retardation is now referred to as intellectual disability (intellectual developmental disorder), the formerly name: Mental retardation, Autosomal Dominant 32(MRD32) is no longer in use.
+Mutations […]

 Read more